Sensing-Dev/doc/docs/tutorials/python/frame_count.md

 pip3 install ion-python
 ```

 ## Tutorial

+The process of setting up the pipeline is the exactly same as the one in the previous tutorials.
+We just need to set up an additional output port and buffer to obtain frame count from the BB.

 ### Get frame count

 While displaying image, we also want to retrieve the frame count information.
 The only difference from previous tutorials is that we need to bind the frame count value to a new port.

 ```python
 fcdata = np.full((1), fill_value=0, dtype=np.uint32)
 frame_count = []